mcp-rune 0.107.0

 return {

-resourceUri: 'ui://engineer/custom-tool',
+resourceUri: 'ui://bookshelf/custom-tool',

 toolName: 'custom_tool',

-description: 'A fully custom interactive UI',
+description: 'A fully custom interactive UI for composing book reviews',

-toolDescription: 'Show a custom interactive form.',
+toolDescription: 'Show a custom review-composer form.',

 toolInputSchema: {

-title: z.string().describe('Pre-fill the title').optional()
+title: z.string().describe('Pre-fill the review title').optional()

 },

-handleToolCall(args = {}) {
+async handleToolCall(args = {}) {

 // Return whatever JSON your client-side app expects